 Directory information is frequently assimilated by local search engines.

-Any time you have more than one listing on a given platform (like Google My Business) representing a single entity (a business), that’s considered a duplicate.
+Any time you have more than one listing on a given platform (like Google Business Profile) representing a single entity (a business), that’s considered a duplicate.

 It’s important to regularly check for and consolidate any duplicate listings for the same business.